EstevaoUyra/sparkify-data-engineering/postgres-basic/README.md

 We decided to use a star schema, which enables simpler queries in comparison to the snowflake schema, but has some normalization at least in the fact table.
 As you can see in the `test.ipynb` or in the example queries, it is fairly easy to do complex queries to answer questions about songs played.

-State and justify your database schema design and ETL pipeline.

 # How to run the project